vandr0iy/python-template/README.md

 Hoping you've got [nix installed](https://nixos.wiki/wiki/Nix_Installation_Guide#Single-user_install), preferably with [direnv](https://github.com/nix-community/nix-direnv) support.

+It may also come handy for exercises or just stuff you wanna quickly try out.
+Just clone it somewhere, `cp script.py foo.py`, and get it going - `*.py` files are gitignored.

 **NOTE**: github actions are disabled by default.

 ## Text editor setup